Urinary tract infections in children

 - the ureters – tubes that run from the kidney to the bladder

-- the bladder – where urine is stored until we go to the toilet
+- the bladder – where urine is stored until you go to the toilet

 - the urethra – the tube from the bladder through which urine leaves the body